 Conducting a site survey for an upcoming security system install or upgrade is a crucial step in the preparation process.
-A successful site survey will provide you with the answers you need so you can successfully plan and execute a project.
+A successful site survey will provide you with the answers you need so you can successfully plan and execute security solutions.
 But a poor site survey can lead to great frustration for you and your clients alike.

 Wondering if your site survey process could use some improvement?
 Consider these 8 essentials for conducting a site survey.